OULibraries/msys2-setup/README.md

 ## Install MSYS2 64
 Get msys2  from http://msys2.github.io/

+You want the x86_64 version.
+If you have any problems, checout out the [full installation instructions](https://sourceforge.net/p/msys2/wiki/MSYS2%20installation).

 ## Note that you can copy/paste the commands in the code blocks

 ##  Unify MSYS2 and Windows homes